hash function selection for cybergraph particles

 • Merge shards: merged = state_A + state_B.
 O(1).

-• STARK-provable: Addition is linear → free in arithmetization.
+• stark-provable: Addition is linear → free in arithmetization.

 9. Parameter Immutability and the Content Addressing Constraint